huaraina/traffic-light-ted/README.md

 - 3, orthographic & isometric drawings of the traffic signal head
 - 4, zip copy of the files. made on Oct 10 - 9:04 am. may not be updated
 - 5, inventor files, idk what theyre for.
+- 6, files cut up for 3d printing
+- 7, spare version for cutting up and printing
+- 8, drawing exported as pdf.